 Report online abuse

-Information about different types of online abuse and harm, how to report them, and how eSafety can help.
+Different ways online abuse and harm can happen, how to report them, and how eSafety can help.

-Online abuse can happen on social media, games, applications (apps) or any other online or electronic platform.
+Online abuse affects both children and adults.
+It can happen on social media, games, applications (apps) or any other online or electronic platform.

 • posts